DevMountain/ContinuumOld/README.md

   - 2.1.
 Save the image temporarily to disk
   - 2.2.
 Create the CKAsset
   - 2.3.
-Delete the temporary file
+Remove the temporary file

 It looks like this: